 The lineolated parakeet's name comes from its scientific name Bolborhynchus lineola.

 Lineolated parakeets of various subspecies can be found in the wild in Mexico, Central America, and South America.

-The Lineolated Parakeet typically reaches lengths of between 6 and 7 inches when measured from the beak to the end of the tailfeathers.
-They normally weigh less than 2 ounces at maturity.
+The lineolated parakeet is small in size, typically reaching lengths of between six and seven inches when measured from the beak to the end of the tail feathers.
+They normally weigh less than two ounces at maturity.

-The average Lineolated Parakeet can be expected to live for up to 10 years in captivity.
-However, there are many cases of Lineolated Parakeets who have lived for up to 20 years.
+The average lineolated parakeet can be expected to live for up to 10 years in captivity, but there are many cases of these parakeets who have lived for up to 20 years.

-Lineolated Parakeets in the wild display mostly green plumage, overlaid with black and dark green stripes on the backs, wings, and sides.
+Lineolated parakeets in the wild display mostly green feathers overlaid with black and dark green stripes on the backs, wings, and sides.

-The undersides of the wings are blue, and the tailfeathers are dark green.
-They have horn colored beaks and brown eyes.
-Captive bred Lineolated Parakeets can display an array of color mutations, including blue, cobalt, turquoise and white.
+The undersides of the wings are blue, and the tail feathers are dark green.
+They have horn-colored beaks and brown eyes.
+Captive bred lineolated parakeets can display an array of color mutations—the feathers change color after leaving the wild—including blue, cobalt, turquoise, and white.

-Lineolated Parakeets are very active birds, who spend a lot of energy in the wild playing and interacting with their flock-mates, foraging for food, and making sure that they aren't being targeted by predators.
-In general, a Lineolated Parakeet needs 3 to 4 hours of out-of-cage playtime per day to get a proper amount of exercise.
+Lineolated parakeets are very active birds who spend a lot of energy in the wild playing and interacting with their flock-mates, foraging for food, and making sure that they aren't being targeted by predators.
+In general, a lineolated parakeet needs three to four hours of out-of-cage playtime per day to get a proper amount of exercise.
 Potential owners should make sure that they can supervise their birds in a safe, bird-proofed area during these play sessions.